Aitslab/BioNLP/lykke_klara/log.md

 * started refactoring the code: created a new eval.py file which should take in the corpora and a model and then return all the metrics.
 Our goal is to also create a seperate plot file and another one that outputs the confusion matrices

 ### 6/5
 * continuing refactorization, although our precision for "NOT" class in model 2 all of a sudden got a value of 1.
 We need to look into that.

+### 8/5
+* Tried to debug the unexpected behaviour in our metrics.
+No luck :)
+* Generated all metrics for 5 epochs from the old code.
+However, sometimes we get extra graphs in our plots which don't correspond to any of our data.